-California is a state in the southeastern part of the USA, at the coast of the Pacific ocean, rich with natural resources and having a long history of renewable energy policies.
+California is a state in the southeastern part of the USA, at the coast of the Pacific ocean, rich with natural resources and has a long history of renewable energy policies.
 The capital of California is Sacramento.
-Los Angeles, San Francisco, San Diego and San Jose are among the state’s biggest cities.
+Los Angeles, San Francisco, San Diego, and San Jose are among the state’s biggest cities.

 California Energy Commission

 California Energy Commission is the state’s major body responsible for energy policies and planning, it is appointed by the Governor.
 The Commission projects future energy needs of the state, attempts to raise the state’s energy efficiency and supports respective R&D initiatives.